UPDATE OF OFFICIAL GEOLOGICAL MAPPING

 State assessment/description

-The geological sheets currently in progress and those already completed now cover approximately 62% of the national territory (Figure 3), elaborated according to CARG criteria, which serve as the reference basis for the production of official sheets at a scale of 1:50,000.
+Geological map sheets currently under production and those already completed cover approximately 65% of the national territory (Figure 3), as elaborated according to CARG criteria, which constitute the reference basis for the production of official 1:50,000 scale sheets.

 Trend assessment/description